How To Avoid Team Obstacles When Designing A Large Scalable Framework

 - for all brands to fall into the same technical architecture, allowing consistency and standards across all brands and channels

-- the ability to easily upgrade when newer versions of each technology is released
+- the ability to easily upgrade when newer versions of each technology are released

 One of our clients, a large American energy retailer, was facing this exact challenge.
 They had multiple brands under the same umbrella and needed to aggregate all of their websites into the same technical architecture.

-- ensure upgrades and changes could be easily performed and not effect business-as-usual tasks for their teams
+- ensure upgrades and changes could be easily performed and not affect business-as-usual tasks for their teams

 - account for possible future mergers or acquisitions and new product releases that would need to be added down the road